 Linguistics 556: Historical Syntax

-Fall 2007
+Fall 2016

-Course syllabus and suggested readings
+Course syllabus

 Linguistics 556 is an introduction to the study of the syntax of languages as attested in historical texts, from both the synchronic and the diachronic perspective.
 As such, it is necessarily interdisciplinary, raising questions of syntactic theory, language acquisition, and sociolinguistics.
 Among the issues it addresses are:

-Introductory lectures
+I. Introductory lectures

 1. Language transmission and language change

-a. the overall diachronic stability of language
+1. the overall diachronic stability of language and syntax in particular

-b. inaccuracy in transmission as a source of change
+2. inaccuracy in transmission as a source of change

 2. Language variation and language change

-a. the apparent gradualness of change
+1. the apparent gradualness of change

-b. the Constant Rate Effect
+2. the Constant Rate Effect

 3. Treating an evolving linguistic population as a dynamical system